jameschang.co [experience] [/now] résumé.pdf ↓

 Vercel, Railway, Render, Supabase, Neon, TinaCMS, BullMQ/Redis, Playwright, Tesseract.js OCR

-B2B SaaS, regulatory compliance, fantasy sports, food & dining, global supply chain & sourcing
+B2B SaaS, regulatory compliance, healthcare operations, fantasy sports, food & dining, global supply chain & sourcing

 English (native), Mandarin (verbal fluency), Taiwanese (verbal fluency)